isomerpages/nlb-discovereads/pages/chinese-language-services.md

 This programme series aims to encourage teens to rediscover the joy of reading through curated programmes such as comic- and fiction-writing workshops and explores games adapted from books.

 Teachers will send and accompany the students to the selected public libraries to attend the programme.
 Interested teachers may email us 2 months in advance at READSingapore@nlb.gov.sg to make arrangement for the programmes.

+### Contact Us
+For more information on the programmes listed here, please email the following at readchinese@nlb.gov.sg.